Dispelling the myths of robo-advisors: the role of advice and fees on investment success

 What are robo-advisors?

-It’s worth noting that Canadian robo-advisors may come with more human support and interaction than their U.S. counterparts.
-In most cases, however, this additional “human touch” only becomes available at certain invested dollar thresholds and would typically involve less personalization than that which would be expected with an actual human advisor.
+It’s worth noting that Canadian robo-advisors may come with more human support and interaction than their US counterparts.
+In most cases, however, this additional “human touch” only becomes available at certain invested dollar thresholds and would typically involve less personalization than you could expect from an actual human advisor.

 Does a lower cost portfolio equal higher returns?